Store

 Physicians often prescribe these to help alleviate inflammatory issues, decrease immune system activity, or restore balance to the body’s hormone levels.

 Hydrocortisone is the most common form of man-made corticosteroid employed in cases of adrenal fatigue and adrenocortical insufficiency.
-Also, it’s typically used in instances of acute asthma and shock and for topical applications.
+It’s also typically used for acute asthma and shock and in topical applications.

 Types of Steroids